 Building on our existing mitigation strategies in our operations and value chain, we have set environmental sustainability targets for energy and GHG emissions, water and waste.
 Notably, we have committed to establishing global science-based targets for our Scope 1 and 2 GHG emissions by 2023 and to matching 100 percent of our electricity consumption with electricity from certified renewable energy sources by 2035.
-Our targets extend to our value chain and include a 2021 commitment to engage our top 30 suppliers to gather and report relevant Scope 3 GHG data.
+Our targets extend to our value chain and include a commitment to engage select suppliers to gather and report relevant Scope 3 GHG data.

-More information on these targets and our progress to date can be found on pages 17, 68-74 and 89 of our 2020 Responsibility

-Report and in our CDP Climate Change and Water Security disclosures.
+More information on these targets and our progress to date can be found on pages 19-20 and 56-63 of our 2021 Responsibility Report and in our CDP Climate Change and Water Security disclosures.